 Membership in the Network is open to any person or group who supports our mission and democratic, inclusive process.
 Interested in joining us?
 We’d love to have you as a member.
 Here’s how you can join.
 We are interested in hearing from you.
 If you have a question, a concern, or an idea, let us know.
-If you wish to join our listserv without becoming a member, you can subscribe by following the directions on the listserve page.
-Please note that you must be subscribed to post to our listserve.

 Current Steering Committee for 2014-15

 Herb Barbolet (Centre for Sustainable Community Development, SFU)